Extending functionality with custom parameters

 return factor * volume

-The JSON definition of the parameter needs to include a metrics
+The JSON definition of the parameter needs to include a metrics and/or indices field that specifies which model

 metrics to request.
 Both fields are a dictionary where the keys are the keys used to retrieve the values from the

-and indices are accessed using get_index(key)
+and indices are accessed using get_index(key).

 {